MasoniteFramework/exceptionite/README.md

 You can even render it into a beautiful HTML exception page.

-## Learning Masonite

-Masonite strives to have extremely comprehensive documentation.
-All documentation can be [Found Here](https://masoniteframework.gitbooks.io/docs/content/) and would be wise to go through the tutorials there.
-If you find any discrepencies or anything that doesn't make sense, be sure to comment directly on the documentation to start a discussion!

-Also be sure to join the [Slack channel](https://masoniteframework.gitbooks.io/docs/content/)!

 ## Setting up this repository for development

 To setup the package to get your package up and running, you should first take a look at `setup.py` and make any packages specific changes there.
 These include the classifiers and package name.